 Updated in May, 2023

 eCommerce is more popular than ever.
-But, to stay afloat, merchants need to create eye-catching sites that can change quickly and support different experiences.
+But, to stay afloat, merchants must create eye-catching sites that can quickly change and support different experiences.

 But, legacy eCommerce solutions often limit merchants' creative control, making it hard to grow, adapt, and add functionalities.
 In contrast, Jamstack, a modern web architecture that decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability for eCommerce, makes it easy.

-By embracing composability and modern tool stacks, merchants have the freedom to curate unique, blazingly fast storefronts that attract consumers.
+By embracing composability and modern tool stacks, merchants can curate unique, blazingly fast storefronts that attract consumers.